uthpalaherath/uthpalaherath.github.io/_posts/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs.md

 h_{i j}^{u c}\left[B_\nu\right]=\sum_{\boldsymbol{r} \in B_\nu} w(\boldsymbol{r}) \varphi_i^*(\boldsymbol{r}) \hat{h}_{K S} \varphi_j(\boldsymbol{r})
 $$

 is the contribution of batch $B_\nu$ to the real-space Hamiltonian matrix element $h_{i j}^{u c}$.
 Each batch becomes a small dense matrix that is offloaded to the GPU as cuBLAS function calls.
-A large number of such batches stream through in parallel while keeping the CPU-GPU communication minimal by keeping batches on-device until calculations are finished.
+A large number of such batches stream through in parallel while keeping the CPU-GPU communication minimal by holding batches on-device until calculations are finished.
 An analogous method is used for the density matrix $n_{ij}[B_\nu]$ and force calculations.

 ## 2\.
 Kohn-Sham eigensolver (ELPA)